Azure/onboarding-guidance/DevTest/DevTestLabs/devtest-labs-walkthrough-dev.md

 8. Navigate back to the blade for your Virtual Machine.
 Select Auto-start.

-9. You will notice that it is not possible to adjust the settings for Auto-start.
-This is because the Lab Admin has not enabled Auto-start policies for the DevTest lab environment.
+9. You will notice that you can adjust the settings for Auto-start.
+This is because the Lab Admin has enabled Auto-start policies for the DevTest lab environment.
+    * Leave this set to "Off".
+    * This setting will be disabled if an Owner/Contributor has not enabled Auto-start on the DevTest lab.
 ![Screenshot](/Images/dtl-dev-6.png)

 10. Navigate back to the DevTest Labs environment.
 Select My secrets.
 Create a secret by entering a name, value, and select save.